zave52/rda_task_11_monitor_slow_queries/README.md

-# Use slow query log
+# Use Slow Query Log

-The MySQL slow query log can be very helpful when dealing with the database optimisation, and today you will practice analysing it!
+The MySQL slow query log can be very helpful when dealing with database optimization, and today you will practice analyzing it!

-In this task you will work with a `ShopDB` database, which has 2 tables:
+In this task, you will work with a `ShopDB` database, which has 2 tables:

-- `Products1` - uses InnoDB database engine.
+- `Products1` that uses the InnoDB database engine;
-- `Products2` - uses MyISAM database engine.
+- `Products2` that uses the MyISAM database engine.

 ## Prerequisites